-2.8 Differences between the proposed Rule and the draft Rule
+2.8 Differences between the proposed Rule, the draft Rule and the Rule as made

-In making its draft Rule, the Commission has adopted some components of Grid Australia's proposed Rule change with minor amendments.
+In making the Rule as made, the Commission has adopted some aspects of Grid Australia's proposed Rule change with minor amendments.

-The substantive difference between Grid Australia's Rule change proposal and the draft Rule as determined by the Commission is that an obligation has not been placed on NSPs to allow the disclosure of basic generator information.
-This is due to the cross-reference to the confidentiality exceptions permitting disclosure under the Rules in certain circumstances.
+The substantive difference between Grid Australia's Rule change proposal and the Rule as determined by the Commission is that an obligation has not been placed on NSPs to allow the disclosure of basic generator information.
+This is due to the cross-reference to the confidentiality exceptions already permitting disclosure under the Rules in certain circumstances.